kchenx/r4l-model/README.md

 ## Usage

+If running for the first time, run `pip install -r requirements.txt`

-Modify model assumptions in `main.py` and run using `python3 main.py`.
+Modify model assumptions in `main.py` and run using `python main.py`.
 A plot of costs over time will be displayed on screen, and a summary will be printed to console.

 ## Files